getmscode2013/NodeJsTutorial/README.md

 b) so lets see the application structure.
 <img src="https://github.com/getmscode2013/NodeJsTutorial/day18-nest-intro/projectstructure.png">

- - Node_module - consist all the package installed for application. - you can get details from package.json.
+ -<u> Node_module </u> - consist all the package installed for application. - you can get details from package.json.
-- Src - is the mail folder on which we will work its contains all the source files.
+- <u>Src </u> - is the mail folder on which we will work its contains all the source files.
-- Test - it is nothing but test setup for application. by default in jest.
+- <u>Test </u> - it is nothing but test setup for application. by default in jest.
-- .gitignore file - is file used to ignore the git  uploads.
+- <u>.gitignore file</u> - is file used to ignore the git  uploads.
-- nest-cli.json  file - It is nest configuration file.
+- <u> nest-cli.json </u>  file - It is nest configuration file.
-- package.json - contain all the installed module definations.
+- <u> package.json </u> - contain all the installed module definations.
-- tsconfig.json - is type script configuratio files.
+- <u> tsconfig.json </u>- is type script configuratio files.

 c) let see what we have in src.

-- <b> main.ts <b/> - its entry point for application. nodejs not run typescript so code compile to javascript. if you will se the code here it is follow like expressJS.
+- <b> main.ts </b> - its entry point for application. nodejs not run typescript so code compile to javascript.  <br />
+if you will se the code here it is follow like expressJS. <br />
 Creating the server and which will work on 3000 port.
 ```ruby
  const app = await NestFactory.create(AppModule);
   await app.listen(3000);
 ```
 - <b>app.module.ts </b>
-Nest is written the application in the moduler form like angular.
+Nest is written the application in the moduler form like angular.<br />
 As in above its written NEST is embraces modularity.
 Nest is not taken all the files in your working folder. it will take only which has imported their. <br />
 Imported part in NESTJs is controller and provide.
-As you need to list over here.
+As you need to list over here.<br />
     ```ruby
  controllers: [AppController], // bundle of controller
   providers: [AppService], // bundle of services
     ```

-> Controller : it is responsible to get the comming request and doing something and response it back.
+> Controller : it is responsible to get the comming request and doing something and response it back.<br />
-> Provider : it will inject the certain functionlaity to controller. it like service of database to get the data from database.
+> Provider : it will inject the certain functionlaity to controller. it like service of database to get the data from database. <br />

 here you can see the ``` @module``` as the decorator which is attched to the class.

 - <b> app.controller.ts - </b>
-It is app class as AppController which is decorated by @controller.
+It is app class as AppController which is decorated by @controller. <br />
 It is having method of getHello() decorated by @Get in Appcontroller you will find the code like below.